The Museum and Gardens are open, and free to visit.

 The Garden toilets are open during Gardens opening hours.
 Extra cleaning and additional safety measures remain in place.

 The Horniman Market is open weekly, from 10am – 3pm.
-A limited group of traders will be offering fresh produce and hot food to take away.

 What will not be open?